 Construction of the permanent replacement mast at our Bilsdale site continues to progress.
-Calls to the dedicated helpline have reduced to very small numbers (Five per day in December) as the mitigation measures Arqiva put in place, including a temporary 80m tower, in-fill sites and aerial re-pointing has restored some TV services to more than 99% of households in the affected area.
+Calls to the dedicated helpline have reduced to very small numbers (on average five per day in December 2022) as the mitigation measures Arqiva put in place, including a temporary 80m tower, in-fill sites and aerial re-pointing has restored TV services to more than 99% of households in the affected area.